-This program has been retooled for 2013.
 The following is an outline of the session topics to be covered in the program:

 The critical leadership challenge and competency today.
 What is a "smart leader" and why do we need them?
 Why smart people do dumb things.
 Forces that will shape your future: The law of accelerating returns.
 Minds of the future.
 Becoming a synthesizer.
 The creativity formula.
 Linear vs. lateral thinking.
 The Smart Leader thesis.
 Recipes for becoming one.
 What is genius?